Green Party of California

 I have maintained national candidate and officeholder for U.S. Greens since

-1994 and have done the party's definitive election history back to 1985,
+1994 and have documented the party's definitive election history back to

 - On the international level, I was a founding member